 Best Shampoo, Runner-Up: Suave Professionals Smooth Performer Shampoo with Amino Acids

 Here’s another great smoothing shampoo to try, and a very affordable one at that.
-Sulfate-free (AKA great if your hair is also dry and/or colored), it relies on an amino acid complex that both strengthens the hair on the outside and smooths the cuticle on the outside simultaneously.
+Sulfate-free (aka great if your hair is also dry and/or colored), it both strengthens the hair on the outside and smooths the cuticle on the outside simultaneously.
 Plus, unlike many other smoothing shampoos we’ve tried, this one still leaves our hair with plenty of volume and bounce.

 Best Mask: Redken Frizz Dismiss Hair Mask Intense Smoothing Treatment

 If you want to just wash-and-go without having to add extra steps to your routine, reach for this smoothing treatment.
-Loaded with babassu oil it improves smoothness and manageability and packs a hefty dose of hydration.
+Loaded with fatty acid-rich babassu oil, it improves smoothness and manageability and packs a hefty dose of hydration.
 Try using it in place of your regular conditioner two to three times per week (or whenever your hair needs a little frizz-fighting boost).

 For the best results, leave it on for three to five minutes before rinsing.

 “Skip the hairspray and use this as the final step in your styling routine instead,” suggests Mouzakis.
 It keeps humidity at bay and hair frizz-free for up to 24 hours while also locking in your style, he says.
 It even adds a bit of body and volume, too, so it works equally well whether you’re wearing your hair up or down.